 1 Discretionary Free Cash Flow = Cash Flow from Operations less fixed dividends and the capital needed to hold production flat for approximately \$125mm/yr.
-Please see https://ir.berrypetroleum.com/non-gaap-reconciliations-to-gaap for non-GAAP reconciliations to GAAP measures and additional important information.
+Please see https://ir.bry.com/non-gaap-reconciliations-to-gaap for reconciliations to GAAP measures and additional important information.

 2 Subject to board approval and amounts of cash variable dividend will be announced each quarter.
-Current board authorization up to \$75MM in bond repurchases
+Current board authorization up to \$75MM in bond repurchases generated by electricity, transportation and marketing activities, as well as the effect of derivative settlements (received or paid) for gas purchases.
+Taxes other than income taxes are excluded from operating expenses.

-Discretionary Shareholder Return Model Illustrated
+Discretionary Shareholder Return Illustrated Model